 What's a Good PSAT Score for a Junior?

 An "OK" PSAT score is one higher than the 50th percentile, which means you scored higher than half of other test takers.
-An excellent score is a score in the 90th percentile or higher (although this still won't be high enough to qualify for National Merit, as we discuss more below).
-This chart shows estimates for the minimum section and composite scores you'd need to reach the 50th, 75th, 90th, and 99th percentiles.
+An excellent score is a score in the 90th percentile or higher (although a 90th percentile score still isn't high enough to qualify for National Merit, as we discuss more below).